KamranAzeem/kubernetes-katas/08-storage-basic.md

 Notice the PVC's name is a combination of the value of `volumeClaimTemplates` and the name of the statefulset pod requesting this PVC. i.e. `nginx-persistent-storage-nginx-statefulset-0`

-This is a new PVC (obviously empty!), so if we access this nginx service from multitool, it will show a "403 Forbidden" error instead of serving any content.
+This is a new PVC (obviously empty!), so if we access this nginx service, it will show a "403 Forbidden" error instead of serving any content.

 ```
-$ kubectl exec -it multitool-5cb86d97cb-bq2t5 bash
-bash-5.0# curl 10.4.1.226
+$ curl 192.168.49.2:30208

 <html>
 <head><title>403 Forbidden</title></head>
 <body bgcolor="white">